DanielCasali/3zoneocp/README.md

 ### If you are doing it with the pre3zoneocp:
 3) Clone the helper project on the parent directory together with 3zoneocp
-4) Fix the variables (more on it on the next topic)
+4) Fix the variables (more on it on the next topic).
 5) Run `terraform init` and then `terraform apply` on the pre3zoneocp.